NateEag/how-i-code/content/no-hypotheticals.rst

 A programmer makes software to help real people solve actual problems.

-That simple sentence implies some things.

-* Do not write code for hypothetical people.
-* Do not solve hypothetical problems.

 .. 'quality' should be a link to my unfinished rant on quality being finite.

-Most development teams ignore these rules.
+Few development teams do that.
 They waste money, time, and quality by writing systems for "the users".

-They do not know who will use their software, so they cannot know what problems it should solve, nor how it should solve them.
+They do not know who will use their software, so they do not know what problems those users have, nor how to solve them.

 If such a system is a commercial product in an ideal free market, this does only moderate harm.
 The programmers waste some time, the business dies since